TeamFAPS/PSVita-MaILFail/README.md

 by CelesteBlue

-A toolset to exploit the PS Vita MaILFail vulnerability.
-This allows arbitrary file read and write on the PS Vita storage devices.
+A toolset to exploit the PS Vita MaILFail vulnerability, allowing arbitrary file read and write on the PS Vita storage.

 ## Teaser